Skip to main content

 Proving Retaliation and Wrongful Termination

-In proving a claim of retaliation and wrongful termination, it's important to consider a variety of things.
-For example, if you are still employed, you should file a complaint through your human resources department or any other group or person within your company that handles such concerns.
-In a necessary way, this will put your company on notice.
+It's important to consider a variety of things in proving a claim of retaliation and wrongful termination.
+For example, if you're still employed, you should file a complaint through your human resources department or any other group or person within your company handling such concerns.
+This will put your company on notice.

 It's equally important to know that a successful claim is usually characterized by proving that you:

-2. Participated in a protected activity following your employer's illegal activity, and
+2. Participated in a protected activity following your employer's illegal behavior; and

-Demonstrating the connection between an employee's protected activity and their termination is often the most difficult part of such claims.
-The law allows this connection to be established by both direct and circumstantial evidence.
+It's often difficult to demonstrate a connection between an employee's protected activity and their termination.
+This connection can be established by both direct and circumstantial evidence.

 Direct evidence includes written or verbal statements that an employee was fired for engaging in a protected activity.
 Circumstantial evidence is based on an inference that an employee's firing or punishment was a result of his or her participation in a protected activity.

-In another example, consider an employee who is up for a promotion but is suddenly taken out of the running shortly after they report safety violations.
+In another example, consider an employee up for a promotion but suddenly taken out of the running shortly after they report safety violations.
 This employee may have circumstantial evidence of retaliation if they can show that there was no other reason for them to be punished.

 Learn More About Retaliation and Wrongful Termination: Call a Lawyer

-An attorney can help you understand how the law applies to your circumstances and help you decide what options to pursue moving forward.
-If you've been wrongfully terminated, you may be entitled to back pay, reinstatement, and even an award of punitive damages.
+An attorney can help you understand how the law applies to your circumstances.
+An employment law attorney can perform a case evaluation to determine if you have a valid legal claim.
+If so, you may be entitled to back pay, reinstatement, and even an award of punitive damages.
 Contact an employment law attorney today to learn how they can help you achieve a fair outcome.

 Was this helpful?